Skip to content

 }

-The SDK classes are designed for testability.
-Use execute_lifecycle(phase_name) in tests instead of run() (which parses process.argv and calls process.exit).
+The CliqAgent class is designed for testability.
+Use agent.dispatch(msg) in tests instead of run() (which reads stdin and calls process.exit).
+Build an AgentMessage with the make_message() helper or construct one manually.

 import { describe, it, expect, beforeEach, afterEach } from 'vitest';